 Revise the following text in Section 10.38.9.15.

-The Round-trip Time One field is an unsigned integer that conveys the time difference between the transmit time of the poll MMS fragments initiating a round-trip time measurement and the receive time of the response MMS fragments from the responder with Time Shift Indication field (defined in 10.38.9.12) set to zero that completes the round-trip time measurement.
+The Round-trip Time One field is an unsigned integer that reports the time difference, measured at the initiator, between the RMARKERs of the initiator’s MMS fragments and the responder’s MMS fragments with Time Shift Indication field (defined in 10.38.9.12) set to zero.
 The units of time are as specified in 10.29.1.4 (Ranging counter time unit).

-The Round-trip Time Two field is an unsigned integer that conveys the time difference between the transmit time of the poll MMS fragments initiating a round-trip time measurement and the receive time of the response MMS fragments from the responder with Time Shift Indication field (defined in 10.38.9.12) set to one that completes the round-trip time measurement.
+The Round-trip Time Two field is an unsigned integer that reports the time difference, measured at the initiator, between the RMARKERs of the initiator’s MMS fragments and the responder’s MMS fragments with Time Shift Indication field (defined in 10.38.9.12) set to one that completes the round-trip time measurement.
 The units of time are specified in 10.29.1.4.